eclipse-openj9/openj9-docs/docs/xshareclasses.md

 : On AIX, Linux, and macOS systems, if a user creates a cache by specifying the `groupAccess` suboption, other users in the same group must also specify this suboption to be granted access to the same cache.

-: It is recommended to use [`cacheDir`](#cacheDir) to set a location for the cache.
-If necessary, use [`cacheDirPerm`](#cacheDirPerm) to ensure that the cache directory permissions are set appropriately.
-The default directory for a cache is `/tmp/javasharedresources` when `groupAccess` is specified.
-Some systems may clear the contents of the `/tmp` directory on a reboot, removing the shared cache.
+: When `groupAccess` is specified, the default directory for a cache is `/tmp/javasharedresources`.
+Some systems might clear the content of the `/tmp` directory on a reboot, removing the shared cache.
+To avoid that problem, you are therefore recommended to use [`cacheDir`](#cachedir) to set a different location for the cache.
+If necessary, use [`cacheDirPerm`](#cachedirperm) to ensure that the cache directory permissions are set appropriately.

 : In certain situations, warning messages might be generated when the `groupAccess` suboption is used.